Zevere/Zevere-Specs/docs/web-api/v1-alpha2.md

 #### `GET /zv/users/{user_id}`

-Get any user by ID. _Requires Auth_.
+Get any user by ID.

 - Path Parameters:
   - `user_id`: id of the user